Devanshi12srivastava/Hospital_system/README.md

 The Doctor Appointment System is a web-based application designed to simplify the process of booking and managing doctor appointments.
 It provides an easy-to-use interface for both patients and administrators.

-🚧 Note: **This project is currently under development, and new features are being added regularly.**

 ✨ **Features (Implemented)**

 🔐 User Authentication (Login / Signup)